ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 Isort
 -----
 The goal of `isort`_  is to properly format ``import`` statements by making sure that they follow the standard order:
-- library
+ #. library
-- third-party libraries
+ #. third-party libraries
-- custom libraries.
+ #. custom libraries

 When using `isort`_ with `black`_, it is important to properly configure both